MrR0b0t23/Request-Smuggling-1/README.md

-# HTTP Request Smuggling CTF Lab
+# HTTP Request Smuggling CTF Lab Part 1 (CL.TE Exploitation)

 This is a Capture The Flag (CTF) lab environment focused on HTTP Request Smuggling vulnerabilities.
 The lab consists of a frontend application and a vulnerable backend service that can be used to practice and learn about HTTP Request Smuggling techniques.